Culinary Anthropology; Gender; Aging; Memory; Phenomenology

 Ellen Beth Rovner

-Ellen Rovner is a cultural anthropologist who was born and raised in Greater Boston.
-The granddaughter of Yiddish-speaking immigrants and researcher who has worked primarily with Jewish women, Ellen likes the Yiddish idiom "shitterein" to describe not only her approach to ethnographic work, but also the framework of her life course.
-For the uninitiated to Yiddish," shitterein" denotes a fading nuance of Eastern European Jewish cooking: the experience and method of “authentic” Jewish cooking without recipes, but with intuition and "taam," taste.
+Growing up in a household where Yiddish was often heard, and women controlled and managed family and social life, Ellen likes the Yiddish idiom "shitterein" to describe not only her approach to ethnographic work, but also the framework of her life course.
+“Shitterein" denotes the experience and method of “authentic” Jewish cooking without recipes, but with intuition, touch, and "taam," taste.
 Spoken as an aside by generations of Jewish women to describe what they did to prepare beloved nurturance for families--beginning at the table but extending to untold aspects of life--Ellen views" shitterein" as a sensual, intuitive, and creative path to personal visions of valued identities, new and old, and, importantly, to joy.

 I am exploring cooking as a feminist action to empower and make meaningful change.
 Have women “lost” the kitchen?
 Why take it back?
 How can we address issues of food insecurity among women and children from a feminist approach to cooking?
 How does cooking enhance sustainability?
 What is a feminist approach to cooking?